arj03/seedkernel/docs/RUNTIME.md

 ### 12.6 Node↔node transport: channel identity binding

+**Everything in this section is the transport bundle's guest program** (`transport/guest.js`, §1) — the handshake, the record layer, the link router and the request/response frame codec — not host code.
+It reaches sockets through the `rawnet` ops and is driven through named entrypoints (§12.2), and the host side of that is one driver, `host/transport-host.ts`, which owns the channels by the link id it mints, the timers, the outbound promises, the address book and the roster gate, and knows no protocol.
+What follows is therefore *content*: replaceable by a second signed bundle claiming the slot (§12.4, §12.5), which is the property the rest of §12.6 exists to make safe.

-A real socket carries no trustworthy "from" field, so before a connection delivers frames it runs a mutual challenge/response (`host/net-link.ts`) proving each end holds the kernel private key for the pubkey it claims — the same binding `RtcNetwork` applies to each WebRTC data channel (§11, §12.7). `PeerLink` is transport-agnostic over any channel that delivers whole messages: raw TCP (length-prefix framing) node↔node, RFC 6455 WebSocket (`ws.wasm` framing) browser↔node (`host/net-node.ts`), or a WebRTC `RTCDataChannel` peer↔peer (`host/net-rtc.ts`, §12.7) — same handshake, same frame plane, only the bottom byte-pipe swaps.
-Every transport checks a frame cap against the length prefix (TCP) or frame length (WS) **before** the body is buffered, so a peer cannot make a node allocate more than one frame.
+A real socket carries no trustworthy "from" field, so before a connection delivers frames the bundle runs a mutual challenge/response proving each end holds the kernel private key for the pubkey it claims — the same binding applied to each WebRTC data channel (§11, §12.7).
+The channel is transport-agnostic over anything that delivers whole messages: raw TCP (length-prefix framing) node↔node, RFC 6455 WebSocket (`ws.wasm` framing) browser↔node (`host/net-node.ts`, `host/net-ws.ts`), or a WebRTC `RTCDataChannel` peer↔peer (`host/net-rtc.ts`, §12.7) — same handshake, same frame plane, only the bottom byte-pipe swaps.
+Every socket seam checks a frame cap against the length prefix (TCP) or frame length (WS) **before** the body is buffered, so a peer cannot make a node allocate more than one frame.
 That cap is `MAX_HANDSHAKE_FRAME_BYTES` until the link authenticates and `MAX_FRAME_BYTES` after (§12.6.2).
 TCP and WebSocket cap identically.

 Four handshake messages, each tagged with a leading type byte, then records: